sapienzastudentsnetwork/sapienzastudentsnetwork.github.io/30786/info/third-year/study_plan.md

 In all other cases, students will need to wait for their study plan to be reviewed by a faculty member responsible for validation; this review will take place within a few weeks.

-### How to select external courses
+### How to select External Courses

 Each student can choose **12 CFU** of courses even outside the study program (including other degree programs or faculties), but **how should these courses be selected?**

-The choice of an external course must still be relevant to the Applied Computer Science and Artificial Intelligence  degree program, meaning it must be a **course that can be useful for Applied Computer Science and Artificial Intelligence training**.
+The choice of an external course must still be relevant to the Applied Computer Science and Artificial Intelligence Degree Program, meaning it must be a **course that can be useful for Applied Computer Science and Artificial Intelligence training**.

 - _For example, a Mathematics course might be useful for Applied Computer Science and Artificial Intelligence training, but a Literature course is unlikely to be considered useful._